oderby/owenderby.com/content/blog/2016-election-pa-results.md

 ### Theory #1: Republicans had Higher Turnout

-Probably the most credible theory is that republican voters turned up in higher numbers than democrats in many counties.
-As Figure 4 shows, in counties Trump won, the turnout was about 3% higher on average (and as much as 8% higher in some counties) than those Clinton won.
-3% may not seem like a lot, but remember, Trump won a lot of counties.
-So, if we pessimistically assume all these additional votes voted for Trump, that would represent 220,794 marginal votes (about 57% of the marginal votes Trump gained over Romney).
+Probably the most credible theory is that Republican voters turned up in higher numbers than Democrats in many counties.
+As Figure 4 shows, in counties Trump won, the turnout was on average about 3% higher (and as much as 8% higher in some counties) than those Clinton won.
+If we assume all these additional voters voted for Trump[^8], that would represent 220,794 marginal votes (about 57% of the marginal votes Trump gained over Romney).

 {{% fig src="/img/election_16/pa/dturnout_16.png" %}} Fig 4.
 Map (left)
 and [Tukey boxplots](https://en.wikipedia.org/wiki/Box_plot) (right) of distribution of d(turnout) by winning party in 2016." {{% /fig %}}

-But republicans could have turned up in a different way - by increasing the relative number of registered Republican voters since 2012.
-Interestingly, this can happen through three different mechanisms - new voters can register republican, registered democrats could have switched parties, or registered democrats could have been un-registered.
+But Republicans could have turned up in a different way - by increasing the relative number of registered Republican voters since 2012.
+Interestingly, this can happen through three different mechanisms - new voters can register Republican, registered Democrats could have switched parties, or registered Democrats could have been un-registered.
 More on this later ***INSERT LINK TO SECTION***

 {{% fig src="/img/election_16/pa/dRD_16.png" %}} Fig 5.
 Map (left)